s2a31/yelp-camp/README.md

 # YelpCamp

-YelpCamp is a web application that allows users to browse, create, and review campgrounds.
-This project is built using Node.js, Express, and MongoDB, with additional front-end support from Bootstrap for styling.
+YelpCamp is a web application where users can create, view, edit, and delete campgrounds.
+Users can also leave reviews for campgrounds.
+The project demonstrates various web development concepts using Node.js, Express, MongoDB, and Mongoose.

 ## Features